LiberTEM/LiberTEM/docs/source/usage.rst

 The Python API is a concise API for using LiberTEM from Python code.
-It is suitable both for interactive scripting, for example from Jupyter notebooks, and for usage from within a Python application.
+It is suitable both for interactive scripting, for example from Jupyter notebooks, and for usage from within a Python application or script.

 This is a basic example to load the API, create a local cluster, load a file and run a job.
 For a complete example on how to use the Python API, please see the
 Jupyter notebooks in `the example directory <https://github.com/LiberTEM/LiberTEM/tree/master/examples>`_.

 For more details on loading data and a reference of supported file formats, please see :ref:`loading data`.

-For a full API reference, please see :ref:`reference`.

 .. include:: /../../examples/basic.py
     :code:

+For a full API reference, please see :ref:`reference`.

+To go beyond the included capabilities of LiberTEM, you can implement your own using :ref:`user-defined functions`.

 .. _daskarray: